 The most authentic Italian way to serve this stuffed beef roll dish is to toss some of the marinara sauce with cooked pasta.
 This would be served as a first course in Italy and followed by a second course and then an optional dessert.

 Something else Italians like to do is put a cheese rind in with the marinara sauce while the stuffed beef rolls cook.
 Discard it before serving.
 This adds a subtle yet delicious flavour to the Italian braciole.

 - If you want to make this ahead, it will be fine in the refrigerator overnight.
 Give it half an hour at room temperature and then cook (never cook beef from very cold, else it toughens when suddenly exposed to heat).

-- Leftovers will keep for up to 3 days in the refrigerator or up to 3 months in the freezer, in which case let the braciole thaw completely before reheating.
+- Stuffed braciole leftovers will keep for up to 3 days in the refrigerator or up to 3 months in the freezer, in which case let the braciole thaw completely before reheating.